Mitchell family: Storylines

 Ben (now Harry Reid) returns for the wedding, along with Ronnie, who is sent by Peggy to stop the proceedings.
 She fails and Phil and Sharon marry.
 Their marriage is rocky; Kathy is revealed to have faked her death and returns, while her husband Gavin Sullivan (Paul Nicholas) makes Phil become addicted to alcohol again.
 Billy reunites with Honey when she returns from Canada, and Roxy leaves for a while to get over her attempted rape by Dean Wicks (Matt Di Angelo).
 Ronnie briefly marries Charlie Cotton (Declan Bennett), the father of her newborn son Matthew Mitchell-Cotton.
 She also discovers that Vincent Hubbard (Richard Blackwood) is a police informant working to take down the Mitchells, but she and Phil take him down.
-In his drunken downward spiral, Phil drunkenly causes a car crash which nearly kills Sharon's son Dennis.
-Sharon subsequently leaves Phil, who is told he had months to live due to cirrhosis.
-Phil tracks down his daughter Louise (now Tilly Keeper) to right wrongs, and learns that Peggy is also dying from a relapse of breast cancer.
+In his drunken downward spiral, Phil drunkenly causes a car crash which hospilatises Sharon's young son Denny.
+An enranged Sharon subsequently leaves Phil, who is told he had months to live due to cirrhosis.
+Phil then tracks down his daughter Louise (now Tilly Keeper) to right wrongs, and learns that Peggy is also dying from a relapse of breast cancer.
 Phil finds Louise, only to be rushed to a hospital shortly after.
-Phil's drinking worsens, and he destroys the car lot and nearly kills Louise.
-In 2016, Peggy commits suicide rather than face a slow death from cancer; Grant discovers he has a son with Michelle Fowler (Jenna Russell), Mark Fowler (Ned Porteous); and Phil remains sober for long enough to receive a liver transplant.
+Phil's drinking worsens, and he destroys the car lot that leads to Louise nearly losing her life.
+In 2016, Peggy commits suicide rather than face a slow death from cancer; Grant discovers he has a son with Michelle Fowler (Jenna Russell), named Marcus (Ned Porteous); and Phil remains sober for long enough to receive a liver transplant.

 In 2017, Ronnie remarries Jack, but on the wedding night, she and Roxy drown in a hotel swimming pool.
-In April 2022, Sam returns to Walford permanently.
-In January 2023, Sam's twelve year old son Ricky (Frankie Day) has a one night stand with Stacey Slater (Lacey Turner)'s twelve year old daughter Lily (Lillia Turner) resulting in Lily's pregnancy.
+In April 2022, Sam (played by Kim Medcalf again) resurfaces to Walford.
+In January 2023, Sam's twelve-year-old son Ricky (Frankie Day) has a one-night stand with Stacey Slater (Lacey Turner)'s twelve-year-old daughter Lily (Lillia Turner) resulting in Lily's pregnancy.